milkmansson/toit-ina226/README.md

 - The INA226 sits idle until a measurement is explicitly triggered (by writing to the config register).
 - It performs exactly one set of conversions (bus + shunt, with averaging if configured).
 - Then it goes back to idle (low power).
-- Each conversion uses ~330 µA during its active time (typically a few milliseconds).
+- Each conversion uses ~330 uA during its active time (typically a few milliseconds).

 Use cases:
 - Low power consumption: e.g. wake up the INA226 once every few seconds/minutes, take a measurement, then let both the INA226 and MCU sleep.